-Running Postpartum in Livonia, Ferndale, and Detroit
+Running Postpartum in Farmington, Ferndale, and Detroit

 Pregnancy brings changes to the body that can impact muscles and posture.
 Not only does the body need to recover from labor and delivery, but it also needs to adjust to no longer being pregnant.
 Some muscles may become weak or lengthened, while others may become tight or overworked.
 Additionally, the hormone relaxin, which increases laxity during pregnancy and childbirth, may still be present in the system.
 Given the increased demands and forces involved in running, it is crucial to ensure that your body starts in a stable and balanced state.